ideasonpurpose/.github/profile/README.md

-**Ideas On Purpose a creative agency working at the intersection of business and society.**
+**Ideas On Purpose is a creative agency working at the intersection of business and society.**